NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Alchemical Scholar.md

-You learn formulas more easily.
-You gain four common 1st-level alchemical formulas when you take this feat, and each time you gain a level, you gain a common alchemical formula of that level.
-You still need [[Feats/Alchemical Crafting|Alchemical Crafting]] to Craft alchemical items.
+You gain the [[Feats/Alchemical Crafting|Alchemical Crafting]] feat.
+If you would automatically gain that feat (from your background or the alchemist class, for example), you instead gain a different 1st-level Crafting skill feat.
+Add an additional common 1st-level alchemical formula to your formula book when you take this feat.
+Each time you gain a level beyond 1st, add one common alchemical formula of that level to your formula book.

-**Special** You can take this feat only at 1st level, and you can't retrain into or out of this feat.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*